-- Prior to 8:15am All students must be dropped off at the Extended Day Program. - After 8:15am Parents are asked to use the Drive thru Drop off lane (see diagram lin Addendums) to drop off their children by driving through the church parking lot, dropping off students at the back door to the school, and continuing around the school to exit through the gate near the front of the school.
-NO CAR IS TO BE PARKED AND LEFT UNOCCUPIED IN THE DRIVE THRU DROP OFF LANE.This causes safety issues when other cars try to go around a parked car as children are walking and cannot always be seen around a car. - Staff will be present during drop off to escort young students (PK/K/1) to their classroom. - Walking Kids up to the rear entrance We invite parents to walk their child to the back door each morning, we only ask that parents PARK in the Church parking lot and use the coned off area to walk their child(ren) up safely to the entrance.
+- Prior to 8:15am All students must be dropped off at the Extended Day Program. - After 8:15am Parents are asked to use the Drive thru Drop off Lane (see diagram 1 in Addendums) to drop off their children by driving through the church parking lot, dropping off students at the back door to the school, and continuing around the school to exit through the gate near the front of the school.
 NO CAR IS TO BE PARKED AND LEFT UNOCCUPIED IN THE DRIVE THRU DROP OFF LANE.
+This causes safety issues when other cars try to go around a parked car as children are walking and cannot always be seen around a car. - Staff will be present during drop off to escort young students (PK/K/1) to their classroom. - Walking kids up to the rear entrance Due to the number of cars utilizing the drive thru lanes, we no longer allow families to walk their child to the back door.

-The school bell rings at 8:30 a.m.
+The first school bell rings at 8:30 a.m.
 Students are marked tardy after 8:40 a.m.
 They will then be required to secure a tardy pass from the school office.

 If you should arrive any time after 8:40 a.m., please park in the commuter lot across from the school and walk your child to the building.
-Please do not park in front of the school as this poses a safety hazard for cars passing by as well as the buses dropping the children off at that time.
+Please do not park in front of the school.